DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 a random direction at the shading point using the cosine-weighted hemispherical distribution, casts a ray in this direction and repeats the process at the new location.

-The shader starts with reading the G-buffer and reconstructing the attributes of the primary camera ray:
+The shader starts by reading the G-buffer and reconstructing the attributes of the primary camera ray:

 ```hlsl